- Brian Baker

 As a teenager and until I went to university, I played tenor horn in the Wrentham Brass Band.
 Why a tenor horn?
 I don’t really know.
 I have a sneaking suspicion that my brother, who also played with Wrentham, chose it for me probably with a comment along the lines that, since it was neither the highest nor the lowest instrument in the band, then no one would hear me when I played a wrong note.

 Fast forward a number of years, marriage and three children.
-In maybe 2011, I took my youngest, Laura, to “Ottery’s Got Talent” where the Brass Class were playing.
-Impressed with their sound, Laura thought she would like to play too.
+In maybe 2011, I took my youngest, Lom, to “Ottery’s Got Talent” where the Brass Class were playing.
+Impressed with their sound, Lom thought she would like to play too.

 On a few more years and I play Eb bass in both Brass Class and the main band where I sit next to Brian and hope he doesn’t regret encouraging me to play all those years ago.